Series: Disastrous #1

 About a quarter of the way in Mia tells Marcus that she doesn't buy lavish clothing, doesn't go on expensive trips and watches what she spends, but elsewhere she says, "Every girl should always enjoy a spa day at least twice a month."
 Excuse me!
 That is not being careful with money!
 I guess is is a matter of perspective, but a spa day is sort of an expensive trip, isn't it?

 I usually don't spend much (if any) time listing my gripes about a book.
 Is it because I mostly review books I've rated four or five stars?
 What is it about those highly rated books that lead me to keep my complaints to myself?
 Why did I not stop at rating Disastrous three stars and moving on to the next book without expounding on my grievances?
 I don't know.
 I certainly liked it and appreciated enough about it to finish.
 My admiration for these indie authors is high.
 I'm delighted they are brave enough to share their stories with us—flaws and all.
 Criticism is tough, especially to creative people, I think.
 For a debut novel Disastrous is a pretty strong introduction to a brave new author.
 I'm "cautiously" hopeful that in the next novel I will reach for at least one more star and really like it!
-(Update: I read Cautious on 10/09/2013 and did really like it!)
+(Update: I read Cautious and really liked it!)

 “Marcus DeLuca had to be a dangerous man because I was caving in too soon; it was just too soon to feel this attachment, to feel and want him so desperately.
 When something seems too good to be true, it’s exactly that." ~ Mia Sullivan